HughesHannah/Exam-Board-Preparation/README.md

-# A Web Application for The School of Computing Science Exam Boards
+# A Web Application for Glasgow University's School of Computing Science

 ### Overview
-For my individual masters project, I built a full stack web application for Glasgow University School of Computing Science to manage student grades and calculate degree classifications in preparation for external validation.
-The university needed a new system because the current one was antiquated to the point that it was unusable by many staff members.
-I was asked to create a web application that encapsulated all of the original functionality but had a much better user experience.
+As part of my individual master's project, I designed and developed a full-stack web application for Glasgow University's School of Computing Science.
+The aim was to enhance their existing system and provide a better user experience for managing student grades and calculating degree classifications, in preparation for external validation.
+The university recognised the need for an updated system as the current one was antiquated and unsuitable for many staff members.
+The resulting application encapsulated all the original functionality, but with a modern and user-friendly interface.

-For the project I taught myself React for the front end which I found challenging but rewarding when I saw the final product.
-I also enjoyed interviewing users for requirements which allowed me to meet and develop a relationship with lecturers and staff members of the department that I was studying in.
-All users in my final evaluation survey thought that the app was a significant improvement from the original.
+During the project, I taught myself React for the frontend, a challenging yet rewarding experience that resulted in a final product that was praised by all users in my evaluation survey.
+My work also involved conducting interviews with lecturers and staff members of the department to gather requirements and build strong relationships.

 ### Technologies Used
 * Frontend - React, MaterialUI, Recharts